- For repetitive and precise drilling, there are no better tools than a drill press.

 You already know by now that woodworking drill presses don’t come cheap.
 As such, you need to consider your budget before you begin to look into your options.

-For those of you looking for a drill press to suit your professional needs, it would be safe to keep aside somewhere from $500 to $1500.
-The drill presses within this price range are made to be used for longer periods of time and are fitted with very high powered motors.
+For those of you looking for a drill press to suit your professional needs, it would be safe to keep it aside somewhere from $500 to $1500.
+The drill presses within this price range are made to be used for longer periods and are fitted with very high-powered motors.

 The performance and capability of your drill press will be determined by a few of its extra features.
-Here are a couple to look out for before buying the best woodworking drill press.
+Here is a couple to look out for before buying the best woodworking drill press.

 Work Table Adjustability